 The Chair opened the meeting and welcomed:

 - Ray Macfarlane to her first meeting as the Trustee for Scotland.

-- Rosie Chapman from Campbell Tickell who was attending the meeting as part of the governance review currently taking place at The Fund.
+- A representative from Campbell Tickell who was attending the meeting as part of the governance review currently taking place at The Fund.
 Campbell Tickell would also be attending the Chairs of Country and Area Committees next week and all Committee meetings in June 2019.

 The Chair also reported that he had received apologies from Maria Adebowale-Schwarte, Perdita Hunt and René Olivieri ahead of the meeting.